 As it happens the Post Keynesian Steven Pressman has written a lucid and interesting critique of public choice theory, which I use in what follows (see Pressman 2004).

 So what is wrong with Public Choice Theory?
-This is the Steven Pressman asks himself and the results do not augur well for that fashionable theory.
+This is the question that Steven Pressman asks and answers, and the results do not augur well for that fashionable theory.

 Let me summarise Pressman’s critique below:

 (1) Public Choice Theory cannot explain why people even bother to vote.
 Curiously, some Public Choice theorists – such as Hardin (1982) and Downs (1957) – have accepted this charge (Pressman 2004: 4).
 For Buchanan (Brennan and Buchanan 1980: 187), it is not even rational for the self-interested person to vote (Pressman 2004: 6).
 Brennan and Buchanan (1980: 191) simply regard voting as non-rational and habitual behaviour.(7) I find myself in complete agreement with Pressman’s conclusion:

 Since the fundamental purpose of Public Choice Theory is to invoke the economic idea of “individual rationality” to explain politics, this inability of the theory to explain voting is a major defeat for the theory.

 (2) Nor can Public Choice Theory explain why, for example, in the US voter participation rises and falls historically.
 Nor can it explain why people would vote for fringe parties or give their hard earned money to such parties or candidates (Pressman 2004: 7–8).

 (3) Public choice views politicians as motivated by the desire to maximise their political power.
 Their main concern is simply re-election.